pshenmic/dashscan/api/docs/RPC.md

 ---

-### GET /masternodes/:proTxHash/votes
+### GET /masternode/:proTxHash/votes

 Returns all current-cycle governance votes cast by a single masternode, aggregated across every active proposal.
-Resolves the masternode's collateral outpoint via the cached `protx list registered` map, fetches every proposal hash via `gobject list all proposals`, then calls `gobject getcurrentvotes <proposalHash> <collateralTxid> <collateralVout>` for each proposal in parallel.
+Resolves the masternode's collateral outpoint via the cached `protx list registered` map, fetches every proposal hash via `gobject list all proposals`, then calls `gobject getcurrentvotes <proposalHash>` for each proposal in parallel and keeps only the rows whose outpoint matches.

 **Path Parameters**